SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/03-moving-data.md

 If you have multiple collaborators working on a particular project and would like to share common software or data across the project, then it will be convenient for you to use a shared filestore.
-These can be created on `/home` (for long-term use, e.g. software) or on `/scratch` (for short-term data).
-If you would like one setup for you, you can raise a support ticket or speak to one of your local RSEs.
+If you would like one setup for you, you can raise a support ticket by emailing ibers-cs@aber.ac.uk.

 ## How much scratch have I used?